Mspanti/AegisPass/README.md

 Build and Run:
 Connect an Android device or start an emulator and run the application.

-Note: This project involves pre-trained AI models.
-Ensure all necessary model files (e.g., TFLite, ONNX) are correctly placed in the app/src/main/assets folder as per the project structure.
+Note: You may need to configure API keys for the HaveIBeenPwned service if they are not already integrated into the build configuration.
+Refer to the project's local.properties or similar configuration files for details.

 🤝 Contributing
 Contributions are welcome!
-If you have suggestions for improvements or find any issues, please open an issue or submit a pull request.
+If you have suggestions for improvements, new features, or find any issues, please feel free to open an issue or submit a pull request.

 📄 License
 This project is licensed under the MIT License.
 (Assuming MIT License, please replace with your actual license if different).